toggledtech/Toggled-Starter/README.md

-# Getting Started With Carbon
+# Getting Started With Toggled

 ### Fork this Template
 Start off by forking this template.

 ![How to fork](https://orionideteam.nimbusweb.me/box/attachment/9239909/lyei9z1e23e316aezdac/x1EYvP0pdTsPfNQ9/screenshot-github.com-2023.09.10-11_07_53.png)

-### Carbon.json
+### Toggled.json
-All control of your web app can be found in `carbon.json`
+All control of your web app can be found in `toggled.json`

-Here is what the default `carbon.json` looks like:
+Here is what the default `toggled.json` looks like:
 ```json
 {
   "pages": [{